 Africanized Honey Bees in San Angelo

-The Africanized honey bee was made notorious from press releases as the “killer bee,” and is a result of matings between the African bee subspecies and European honey bees.
-These bees are not easily distinguished from domestic honey bees and have spread throughout the southern United States.
-These bees can be found in Southern California, southern Nevada, Arizona, Texas, New Mexico, Louisiana, and central and southern San Angelo.
+The Africanized honey bee gained notoriety through media coverage, being referred to as the “killer bee.”
+It originated from the crossbreeding of African bee subspecies with European honey bees.
+These bees closely resemble domestic honey bees and have expanded their presence across the southern United States.
+They can be found in regions like Southern California, southern Nevada, Arizona, Texas, New Mexico, Louisiana, and central and southern San Angelo.

 Africanized Honey Bee Habitat

-A common difference between Africanized and European honey bees is their choice of nest locations.
-Africanized honey bees are less selective when seeking out a potential nesting site.
-Colonies are smaller and have been found in water meter boxes, cement blocks, barbecue grills, cavities in the ground, and hanging exposed from tree limbs.
-European honey bees are rarely found in these locations as they prefer larger nesting sites like chimneys and tree hollows.
-Humans inadvertently provide multiple nesting sites for these bees, which is the primary reason Africanized honey bees are frequently encountered by humans.
+A key distinction between Africanized and European honey bees lies in their nesting preferences.
+Africanized honey bees are less picky when it comes to selecting a nesting site.
+They form smaller colonies and can be found in various locations, such as water meter boxes, cement blocks, barbecue grills, cavities in the ground, and even hanging exposed from tree limbs.
+On the other hand, European honey bees typically prefer larger nesting sites like chimneys and tree hollows, and they are rarely found in the locations favored by Africanized honey bees.
+The inadvertent provision of multiple nesting sites by humans is the primary reason why Africanized honey bees are frequently encountered by people.

 Africanized Honey Bee Behavior, Threats, or Dangers

-Africanized honey bees can be a public health concern because they are more likely to sting than “typical” honey bees.
-Although these are more unpredictable and defensive than domestic honey bees, they generally react only when their nests are threatened.
-Africanized honey bees are provoked to attack sources of loud noise and vibrations, as well as large, dark-colored moving objects that occur within 50-150 feet from the colony.
-Africanized honey bees have been known to pursue their victims for more than 500 feet.
-Children, the elderly, and handicapped individuals are at the highest risk of an attack due to their inability or hampered ability to escape an attack.
+Africanized honey bees can pose a public health concern because they are more prone to stinging compared to “typical” honey bees.
+While they are generally more unpredictable and defensive than domestic honey bees, they usually only react aggressively when they perceive a threat to their nests.
+These bees are particularly provoked by loud noises, vibrations, and the presence of large, dark-colored moving objects within a range of 50 to 150 feet from their colony.
+In some instances, Africanized honey bees have been known to chase their targets for distances exceeding 500 feet.
+Among the most vulnerable to their attacks are children, the elderly, and handicapped individuals, who may have difficulty escaping or evading an attack.

-Africanized honey bee venom is no more dangerous than domestic honey bees.
-However, these bees will attack in greater numbers, which poses more danger to humans.
-If an Africanized honey bee hive is suspected, it is recommended to contact a professional bee removal company.
+Africanized honey bee venom itself is not more dangerous than that of domestic honey bees.
+The real concern with Africanized honey bees lies in their aggressive behavior and tendency to attack in larger numbers, which can pose a greater danger to humans.
+If you notice these pests, don’t hesitate to call a professional bee removal company.